By delivering breakthrough therapies that can harness the immune system, we aim to conquer cancer and save lives

 Dr. Mootz is the Amunix Site Head.
-Before joining the company, she was an independent consultant working with VCs and pharmaceutical companies on a wide range of corporate development and strategy projects, including new company formation, product launch strategy, and M&A strategy.
-Prior to that, she served as Chief Business Officer of ORIC Pharmaceuticals, where she had a broad role spanning corporate development and a variety of operational functions.
-While VP of Corporate Development at Achaogen, she helped the company complete a successful IPO, led the project team for the company’s lead Phase 3 antibiotic (now launched as ZEMDRI), and helped raise over $200M in capital.
+Prior to taking on this role, she served as the company’s Chief Business Officer, raising almost $200M in private financings and leading the sale of the company to Sanofi.
+Prior to Amunix, she served as the Chief Business Officer of ORIC Pharmaceuticals, where she had a broad role spanning corporate development and a variety of operational functions.
+Before that, while serving as the VP of Corporate Development at Achaogen, she helped the company complete a successful IPO, led the project team for the company’s lead Phase 3 antibiotic (now launched as ZEMDRI), and helped raise over $200M in capital.
 Earlier experiences include playing key roles in a successful M&A while at BiPar Sciences, and in a successful new indication launch for Avastin while at Genentech.

 Dr. Mootz started her career in industry at L.E.K.
 Consulting, where she worked with biotechnology and pharmaceutical companies on a wide range of projects.
 She earned a B.S. in Biology from Duke University and a Ph.D. in Biochemistry from Harvard University.

 President and Chief Technology Officer